Israel and weapons of mass destruction: Biological weapons

-Israel is suspected to have developed an offensive biological warfare capability, per the US Congress Office of Technology Assessment.
-Israel is not a signatory to the Biological Weapons Convention (BWC).
+Israel is suspected to have developed an offensive biological warfare capability, per the U.S. Congress Office of Technology Assessment.
+Israel is not a signatory to the Biological Weapons Convention.
 It is assumed that the Israel Institute for Biological Research in Ness Ziona develops vaccines and antidotes for chemical and biological warfare.

-It is generally agreed Israel does not have a stockpile of chemical weapons; it is speculated that Israel retains an active ability to produce and disseminate biological weapons, likely as a result of its extremely complex biodefense program.
+It is speculated that Israel retains an active ability to produce and disseminate biological weapons, likely as a result of its extremely complex biodefense program.

 Israel has taken steps to strengthen its export control regulations on dual-use biotechnologies.